skip to Main Content

 Another mistake brands make is relying too heavily on celebrities and big-name bloggers.
 While these influencers can be powerful, they’re often out of touch with everyday consumers.

-As a social media influencer, Amber was always quick to call out brands she felt were using her and her peers in an unethical way.
-She prided herself on being honest and transparent with her followers and refused to work with any company that didn’t share the same values.
+As a social media influencer, Amber always quickly called out brands she felt were using her and her peers unethically.
+She prided herself on being honest and transparent with her followers and refused to work with companies that didn’t share the same values.

-Brands have been trying to figure out influencer marketing for a while now, but they still haven’t quite nailed it.
-There are many mistakes that brands are making right now when working with influencers.
+Brands have been trying to figure out influencer marketing for a while but still haven’t nailed it.
+Brands are making many mistakes when working with influencers right now.

 One big mistake is not being clear about what they want from the influencer.
-Brands need to be very specific about what they’re looking for and what content they want to produce.
-They also need to ensure that the campaign’s goals are clear and the expectations for both sides are set up.
+Brands must be particular about what they’re looking for and what content they want to produce.
+They also need to ensure the campaign’s goals are clear and the expectations for both sides are set up.

 Another common mistake is not properly vetting the influencers themselves.
-Brands must ensure that the influencers they work with have an audience that is relevant to them.
+Brands must ensure that the influencers they work with have relevant audiences.

 As a social media influencer, you have a lot of power.
 With the ability to reach millions of people with just a few clicks, brands are eager to work with you to promote their products and services.
 But as more and more brands start working with influencers, it’s becoming increasingly difficult to stand out from the crowd.